Jean-Baptiste-Garcia/history-trend/README.md

 ```

 ### Object Flux
-In case you need to compute flux on object.
+In case you need to compute flux on Map like object.
 In below example, objects to compare have username as key and an array of resources as value.
 fluxObj compares key/values of each object and :

   1. when a key is only present in one object, key is considered as added or removed
   2. when a key is present in both objects, key is considered as identical or modified, depending of the comparison of their respective value..

 ```javascript